 DeSoto Falls, 104-foot waterfall in DeSoto State Park, Alabama.

-DeSoto Falls is a waterfall in DeSoto State Park located on Lookout Mountain in Alabama.
-The water drops over a massive rock formation approximately 104 feet into a deep pool in the West Fork Little River.
+DeSoto Falls is a waterfall in DeSoto State Park on Lookout Mountain in Alabama, where the water of the West Fork Little River drops over a large rock formation into a deep pool below.
+The fall reaches about 100 feet (30 m) in height, making it one of the tallest waterfalls in the state.

 The community of curious travelers